unicorn-bi/Unicorn-tDCS-Core-2/README.md

 ### Charging the device

-Lift the Unicorn BCI Core-8 Amplifier from the Unicorn BCI Core-8 Basestation in order to be able to access the USB connector.
+Lift the Unicorn BCI tDCS Core-2 Stimulator from the Unicorn BCI tDCS Core-2 Basestation in order to be able to access the USB connector.
 Insert the Unicorn USB Charging Cable to charge the device.
 The status LED will be turned on continously until the device is fully charged.
 The Status LED will be turned off if the device is fully charged.

 **Note:**<br>
-The Unicorn BCI Core-8 has a built-in Lithium-Polymer accumulator.
+The Unicorn BCI tDCS Core-2 has a built-in Lithium-Polymer accumulator.
 The accumulator may be partly discharged when the system is delivered.

 **Note:**<br>
 As long as the USB port of the Unicorn Brain Interface is connected to a working USB port of a PC, Notebook or appropriate wall adapter, the Unicorn Brain Interface can’t be turned on.